joelberkeley/spidr/tutorials/A Dependently-Typed Tensor.md

 ```
 It's exactly this kind of extra precision that we use throughout spidr when working with tensors.

+## A comparison of index nesting with bulk arrays

+spidr `Tensor`s are bulk arrays.
+This contrasts with the arrays in [Dex](https://github.com/google-research/dex-lang).

 ## Ergonomic dependent types

 There is a skill in using dependent types.
 Certain approaches can produce code that compiles, but is unergonomic.
 In this section, we'll look at a few approaches which help the compiler confirm your code is correct, as well as a few typing dead ends.